 It’s widely recognised by scientists and governments that climate change is being triggered by higher levels of greenhouse gases in the atmosphere.
 Their name derives from the greenhouse effect they create by warming the Earth’s surface and the air above it.
 This is caused by gases that trap energy from the sun.
 The most common greenhouse gases are water vapour, carbon dioxide (CO2) and methane.

-lower the emissions we are sending into the atmosphere, from activities such as industrial processes, power generation, transport and intensive agriculture
+Lowering the emissions we’re sending into the atmosphere, from activities such as industrial processes, power generation, transport and intensive agriculture.

-remove greenhouse gas emissions from the atmosphere, for example by capturing carbon created during industrial processes before it’s released or planting more trees.
+Removing greenhouse gas emissions from the atmosphere, for example by capturing carbon that’s created during industrial processes, or by planting more trees.